Adobe System Design Interview: What the Bar Actually Tests

 Weeks 1-2: Foundations and Adobe context

 - Review Adobe's product portfolio.
 Understand what Creative Cloud, Document Cloud, and Experience Cloud actually do.
 Read the Adobe engineering blog.
-At minimum, know what a PSD file is and why it's annoying.
+At minimum, know what a PSD file is and why it's annoying to sync.

-- Practice 2-3 standard system design problems end-to-end.
+- Practice 2-3 standard system design problems end-to-end, like URL shortener or notification system.

 Weeks 3-4: Adobe-specific depth

 - Design a creative asset sync service.
-Practice explaining delta uploads, CDN invalidation, offline conflict resolution, and multi-device access.
+Practice explaining rolling-hash delta uploads, content-defined chunking, CDN invalidation, offline conflict resolution, and multi-device access.

 - Design a real-time collaboration system.
 Study OT and CRDTs at a conceptual level.
-You don't need to implement them, but you need to know the trade-offs.
+You don't need to implement them, but you need to articulate the central-server vs. peer-to-peer tradeoff out loud.

 - Design an analytics pipeline at billion-event scale.
 Practice capacity estimation and cost reasoning.